concourse/concourse/README.md

 The ATC can be scaled up for high availability, and they'll also roughly share their scheduling workloads, using the database to synchronize.

+The TSA can also be scaled up, and requires no database as there's no state to synchronize (it just talks to the ATC).

+A typical configuration with multiple ATC+TSA nodes would have them sitting behind a load balancer, forwarding port `80` to `8080` and `2222` to `2222`.
+You may also want to configure SSL if your load balancer supports it.

-To run multiple ATCs, you'll need to pass them the following flags:
+To run multiple `web` nodes, you'll need to pass the following flags:

 * `--postgres-data-source` should all refer to the same database
 * `--peer-url` should be a URL used to reach the individual ATC, from other